City-of-Vantaa-SmartLab/Mobiilinutakortti/README.md

 `Failed Password Authentication for user 'postgres'`

-Bring down the Docker containers with: `docker-compose down`
+Bring down the Docker containers with: `docker compose down`

 To nuke the database, remove Docker volume from the PostgreSQL container, and bring the application up again.

 ### admin-frontend (or some other) build errors out

-When running "docker-compose up" you might get an error like this:
+When running "docker compose up" you might get an error like this:

     admin-frontend_1  | events.js:174
     admin-frontend_1  |       throw er; // Unhandled 'error' event